 Apr 07, 2011 — 5 comments

-A handy code snippet which allows you to remove Billing details field from WooCommerce Checkout page in WordPress.
+A handy code snippet which allows you to send HTML emails from WordPress Using wp_mail function

 Help us out!
 More and more tutorials are submitted to Good-Tutorials each day.
 We could use your help with finding good tutorials.
 Mind lending a hand?